kevllino/WanWiki/Install-and-build.md

 `git clone https://github.com/wanchain/go-wanchain.git`

-Install latest distribution of Go (v1.9) if you don't have it already
+Install latest distribution of Go (v1.9) from golang official website if you don't have it already

 Building geth requires Go and C compilers to be installed

-`sudo apt-get install -y build-essential golang`
+`sudo apt-get install -y build-essential `

 Finally, build the geth program using the following command.